 “personal data”means any and all data that relates to an identifiable person who can be directly or indirectly identified from that data.
 In this case, it means personal data that you give to Us via Our Site.
 This definition shall, where applicable, incorporate the definitions provided in the EU Regulation 2016/679 – the General Data Protection Regulation (“GDPR”); and

-“We/Us/Our”Means Baldoyle Auto Centre Limited (company registration number: 9570584Q), whose main trading address is Unit 138 -139 Grange Drive, Baldoyle Industrial Estate, Baldoyle, Dublin City, D13 VR02 and Silkmoth Ltd, a limited company registered in England under company number 4204791, whose registered and main trading address is Charter House, 1-3 Charter Way, Macclesfield, Cheshire, SK10 2NG.
+“We/Us/Our”means Baldoyle Auto Centre Limited (company registration number: 9570584Q), whose main trading address is Unit 138 -139 Grange Drive, Baldoyle Industrial Estate, Baldoyle, Dublin City, D13 VR02 and the technology provider Silkmoth Ltd, a limited company registered in England under company number 4204791, whose registered and main trading address is Charter House, 1-3 Charter Way, Macclesfield, Cheshire, SK10 2NG.

 2. Information About Us